Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 "General Tremblay wants to have a word.
 You can probably guess why."

 Both men looked at each other, and at the Gaoians.
-"I guess once these two are back on Cimbrean, our job’s done…" Burgess conceded.
+"I guess once these two are back on Cimbrean, our job’s done..."
+Burgess conceded.
 "This a PR thing, sir?"

 "Major Jackson’s persuaded me that it’s important."
 Powell told him.
 "I defer to her superior knowledge in these matters, seein’ as she’s been in the public eye a long time now."